 Unless otherwise noted, the manual assumes you are using a two button mouse (right and left buttons).
-Operations in this document that require right-clicking can be performed on single-button mice (e.g., Apple) by holding down the control key while clicking the mouse button.
+If using a single-button mouse (e.g., on an Apple computer), press the CNTRL (control) key while clicking to perform operations that require right-clicking.